University of Galway: Clubs

 University of Galway has more than 40 sports clubs based on campus, ranging from indoor sports (such as archery, badminton, fencing, weightlifting, table tennis, and squash), to water sports (such as rowing, kayaking, sailing, windsurfing, and scuba diving), as well as martial arts (such as judo, karate, aikido, Muay Thai, kendo, and taekwondo), plus equestrian, triathlon, athletics, and snow sports.

 The university also competes in the most popular Irish field sports of association football, Gaelic football, hurling, and rugby union, as well as cricket, hockey, and lacrosse.

-NUI Galway GAA compete in the Sigerson Cup (Gaelic football) and the Fitzgibbon Cup (hurling).
+University of Galway GAA compete in the Sigerson Cup (Gaelic football) and the Fitzgibbon Cup (hurling).
 They are the second most prolific winners of the Sigerson Cup.

-NUI Galway RFC compete in the Connacht Senior Cup, and are the competition's most successful side with 34 wins.
+University of Galway RFC compete in the Connacht Senior Cup, and are the competition's most successful side with 34 wins.

-University of Galway FC compete in the Galway & District League, the CUFL (Colleges and Universities Football League), Collingwood Cup and Harding Cup (Freshers).
+University of Galway F.C. compete in the Galway & District League, the Colleges and Universities Football League (CUFL), Collingwood Cup and Harding Cup (Freshers).
+They previously competed in the Connacht Senior League under their former name of NUI Galway F.C. and won the competition in 1990, as UCG.

 The campus is home to a wide range of sport facilities.
 Facilities include Dangan Sportsground, where the university's GAA teams compete, and the Kingfisher, where Moycullen Basketball Club play their games.